-Small Business Innovation Research (SBIR) Phase II grantees, (Juan Figueroa
+- Small Business Innovation Research (SBIR) Phase II grantees, (Ben Schrag)

-Small Business Technology Transfer (STTR) Phase II grantees, (Juan Figueroa)
+- Small Business Technology Transfer (STTR) Phase II grantees, (Ben Schrag)

-Innovation - Accelerating Innovation Research (AIR) grantees, (Sara Nerlove) or
+- Partnerships for Innovation - Accelerating Innovation Research (AIR) grantees, (Barbara Kenny)

 Eligibility to participate as recipients of the VRS will be limited to the following five groups: